NIH-NCPI/locutus/README.md

 Return the api search preference for the code within a specific terminology (specified by id).<br>
-The response below would be the result of specifying 'T21' as the `code` in the request.
+The response below would be the result of specifying 'T21' as the `code` in the request.<br>
+ - If preferences for the `code` do not exist the endpoint will fallback to use any preferences found for the `Terminology`(code:'self').
+Example seen [HERE](#httpsappurlapiterminologyidfilter)<br>
+ - If preferences for neither the `code` nor the `Terminology` exist a message explaining this, is returned.<br>

 ```json
 {